polyphony-chat/.github/SPECIFICATION.md

 Signing messages prevents a malicious server from impersonating a user.

+TODO: Note about signing keys and how they are generated

 ### 2.3 Reducing network strain when verifying signatures

 If Bob receives a message from Alice, he will ask Server B to provide the public key of Alice at the time the message was sent.
 Server B will then ask Server A for this key.
 Server A will then send the appropriate key to Server B. Server B will then store this key in its database and forward it to Bob.
 Bobs' client should then ask Server A for its signing key, cache this key and verify that Server B has stored/provided the correct public key for Alice at the time the message was sent.
 Should Bob want to re-verify the signature of Alice's message in the future, or should another User of Server B want to verify the signature of Alice's message, Server B will already have the public key cached.